PennyLaneAI/qml/demos_research.rst

 Quantum machine learning
 ------------------------
-Delve into the plethora of exciting research made by the scientific community in quantum machine learning.
+Delve into the latest exciting research and cutting-edge ideas in quantum machine learning.
 Implement and run a vast array of different QML applications on your own computer—using simulators from Xanadu, IBM, Google, Rigetti, and many more—or on real hardware devices.